adwaitr/adwaitr/README.md

 ## > Introduction
 <p align="justified">
-I'm a IT engineering undergrad at <a href="https://en.wikipedia.org/wiki/SIES_Graduate_School_of_Technology">SIES GST</a> focusing on various applications of Machine Learning, Data Science & Artificial Intelligence.
+I'm an IT engineering undergrad at <a href="https://en.wikipedia.org/wiki/SIES_Graduate_School_of_Technology">SIES GST</a> focusing on various applications of Machine Learning, Data Science & Artificial Intelligence.
 I primarily work in Python.<br>
 I'm currently involved in developing projects on <a href="https://github.com/adwaitr/University-Banking-Interface">Finance</a>, <a href="https://github.com/adwaitr/AlgorithmicSecuritiesAnalysisPython-ASAP-">Economics</a> & <a href="https://github.com/adwaitr/TwitterSentimentAnalysis">Policy</a>.
 I have a deep-rooted interest in philosophy, politics & history.<br>
 I'm open to any collaborations in the fields mentioned above.